lkrum/Taylor-Swift-Quiz/README.md

 - [W3schools]https://www.w3schools.com/jsref/event_target.asp)
 - Diem, one of the class TAs, helped me format my questions array
 - Negin, one of the class TAs, helped me troubleshoot my functions
+- A friend Chris Bartal helped me formulate my for loops and functions for my buttons to work.
+- Faran Navazi, one of the official bootcamp tutors, helped me make my code more concise.

 ## License
 MIT License